aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 For JavaScript, an IDE will (hopefully) not autocomplete APIs missing from the `.d.ts` files, but otherwise nothing prevents users from calling the APIs, or passing struct properties that are technically experimental.
+On the other hand, JavaScript devs are by definition required to read the docs, so they can't miss the *experimental* banners displayed there.

 For jsii client languages, the bindings for experimental APIs will simply not exist so there's no way to work around that (though we'll have to check